scottprahl/iad/INSTALL.md

     make test

 to initiate a series of command-line tests.
-All the tests should pass (there'll be a '*' in the
+All the tests should pass (there'll be a '*' at the end of each line).
+Alternatively, you can try these from the command-line

+    ./ad -a 0.8 -b 1.0 -g 0.5

+    ./iad -r 0.09636 -t 0.67004 -d 0.5

     ./iad -M 0 -q 4 test/vio-A

-which processes the file `test/vio-A.rxt` to produce `test/vio-A.txt`.
+The last of these processes the file `test/vio-A.rxt` to create `test/vio-A.txt`.
 To install the program

     sudo make install